PrafulSrivastava/Shieldly/README.md

 - Simultaneous SMS + push notifications sent to nearby Shields
 - Convergence point computed via Google Maps Directions API so both parties meet at the safest reachable location
 - Real-time location streaming for both the person in danger and responding Shields
-- All-clear resolution once the person is safe
+- All-clear resolution once the person is safe — notifies responding Shields, sends SMS to the emergency contact, and logs the hotspot bucket
+- Gemini-generated zone safety summary returned on all-clear so the person gets contextual feedback about the area

 ### Shield (Volunteer) System
-- Any user can apply to become a Shield
+- Any user can apply to become a Shield (must accept volunteer commitment)
 - Admin reviews and verifies Shield identity before they can respond to incidents
-- Shields set their own status (online/offline) and active hours
+- Shields set their own status (active/inactive) and preferred availability window
-- Only verified, online Shields within range receive SOS broadcasts
+- Only verified, active Shields within range receive SOS broadcasts
+- Shields register their Expo push token on device so notifications reach them on iOS and Android

+### Push Notifications
+- SOS alerts delivered to Shield devices via the Expo Push API (abstracts FCM for Android and APNs for iOS)
+- High-priority `sos-alerts` notification channel with sound
+- Stale/expired device tokens are automatically cleared when Expo returns `DeviceNotRegistered`
+- Push failures are fully fault-tolerant — the SOS trigger flow never stalls due to a notification failure

+### Live Location & Real-Time Updates
+- Shields stream their GPS position to Redis as they move; positions are broadcast on each active incident's pub/sub channel
+- The person's location is updated independently during the active incident
+- Every Shield location update that moves the responder >50 m closer triggers a `context_update` broadcast for ElevenLabs voice agent variable sync
+- `GET /location/incident/{id}/all` returns all live positions for a given incident (person + all responding Shields)
+- `GET /location/shields/nearby` returns active verified Shields within ~3 km for the idle-phase mini-map

+### Public Tracking Page
+- Every incident generates a unique tracking token at trigger time
+- `GET /track/{token}` — no authentication required; returns anonymised incident status, live positions, convergence point, and per-Shield ETAs
+- `WS /track/{token}/live` — public WebSocket that subscribes to the incident's Redis pub/sub channel and forwards `shield_location`, `person_location`, `convergence_update`, and `incident_resolved` events in real-time
+- Resolved incidents return only metadata (no live positions); the WebSocket closes cleanly on resolution

 ### AI-Powered Safety Context
 - `GET /hotspots/context?lat=&lng=` aggregates recent incident history across a ~3×3 km geohash grid
 - Counts active Shields within 1 km
-- Calls Gemini 1.5 Flash to generate a plain-English safety summary for the area
+- Calls Gemini to generate a plain-English safety summary for the area

 ### ElevenLabs Conversational AI
-- Voice agent runs on the frontend (WebRTC, client SDK) — API key never exposed
+- Voice agent runs on the frontend (WebRTC, client SDK) — the API key never leaves the server
-- `GET /incidents/{id}/elevenlabs-token` — incident owner receives a short-lived signed URL to start the session
+- `GET /incidents/{id}/elevenlabs-token` — incident owner receives a short-lived signed WebSocket URL to start the session
 - `GET /incidents/{id}/context` — flat string dict for ElevenLabs `dynamicVariables` (shield count, nearest distance, ETA, convergence address, status, area safety note)
 - Redis Pub/Sub broadcasts `context_update` when the nearest Shield moves >50 m closer — frontend calls `conversation.setVariables()` to keep the voice agent current
-- `MOCK_ELEVENLABS=true` returns a hardcoded `wss://` URL for local dev

 ### Admin Panel
-- Review and verify pending Shield applications
+- Review and approve or reject pending Shield applications (rejected Shields may re-apply)
-- View all incidents and platform statistics
+- View all incidents with optional status filter and pagination
+- Platform-wide statistics including total incidents and average resolution time
 - All admin endpoints are protected by a static API key (`X-Admin-Key` header)

 ### Authentication
 - Phone number OTP via Firebase Auth
 - Server verifies the Firebase ID token and issues an internal JWT
 - Roles: `person` (default) and `shield`

+### Frontend (Next.js)
+- Next.js 14 app with Tailwind CSS
+- Interactive Leaflet map for live tracking during active incidents
+- Mini-map on the idle screen showing nearby active Shields
+- SOSButton, RadarPulse, ShieldCounter, NavigationArrow, and VoiceWaveform components
+- TranscriptionFeed displays live ElevenLabs voice conversation transcription
+- Public tracking page at `/track/[token]` — shareable with trusted contacts, no login required
+- Zustand for global state (`useIncident`, `useGeolocation`, `useElevenLabs`, `useWebSocket` hooks)

 ---